Who Sits at the Round Table?

 This was the resurgence of “political correctness”.

 As I expressed in last week’s blog, the passion we put into words are important.
 It seems to me that as time passes, too many of my brothers and sisters are no longer listening to the intent of what is being said.
 We are not feeling the words of others, but instead listening for key words that have been placed on the “list of offenses”.
-If a four-letter word is weaved into one’s articulation, one does not see the wisdom of what is being said, or feel the pain that person is expressing.
+If a four-letter word is weaved into one’s articulation, one does not see the wisdom of what is being said or feel the pain that person is expressing.

 But they will, within themselves, hit a panic button and proclaim offense.

 The offending person will then be judged as being inappropriate, while their intelligence and expression are also degraded.
-They will be notified there are other ways to say the same thing without using the offending word; and because sentiment was not expressed in the proper way, one cannot accept the wisdom of the offender.
+They will be notified there are other ways to say the same thing without using the offending word, and because sentiment was not expressed in the proper way, one cannot accept the wisdom of the offender.

-A few months back, a young man came in the store and purchased a small item; he had already indicated it was a gift.
+An example: a few months back, a young man came in the store and purchased a small item; he had already indicated it was a gift.
 Our sales clerk inquired whether the recipient was male or female, because at that time we had a variety of gift pouches in different colors, with some more suitable for males than females.
 Like a light switch being flipped, the individual went from being happy and outgoing to becoming very rigid.
 He stuck his chest out, and shouted with disgust, “We no longer make those distinctions!”

 A pleasant experience immediately became hostile.
 The item was simply put into a plastic bag and handed to him.
 He left looking at both of us as though we were disgusting and backward people.
 No doubt by his body language, he had expressed his superior consciousness, and now had a story to tell on his Facebook page on the ignorance of people over the age of 30!

 As retailers, it is impossible to always know the do’s and don’ts of another, nor do we attempt to speculate on what may or may not offend an individual.
 What offends one, another will find beauty within.
 So, we simply work toward treating all with respect and dignity.
-It works 95% of the time; with the other 5%, it all depends on the weather that is in their heart and mind at the time.
+It works 95% of the time; with the other 5%, it all depends on the weather that is in their hearts and minds at the time.
 In the attempt to be helpful, the young man I spoke of earlier became blind to good intent.
 He could only see the darkness within himself.
 This unfortunately, more often than not, is the self-created blindness that is encouraged from those who convene at the “Round Table”.

 What is the “Round Table”?

 The “Round Table” are groups of people who are nameless, and who think they can dictate what is or is not offensive.
 They are people who proclaim they believe in the freedom of expression, as long as it is the expression they see fit.
-Daily, they are making the rules to shape the expression of our hearts, and as they do, they create greater and greater divisions.
+Daily they are making the rules to shape the expression of our hearts, and as they do, they create greater and greater divisions.

 I meditate often, and there is a simple chant which I often use.
 I call it the "Meditation of the Heart".
 Like most meditations, I begin by feeling my breath.
-The chant itself is simple.
-I repeat over and over, “My heart, my heart, I am my heart”.
+The chant itself is simple: I repeat over and over, “My heart, my heart, I am my heart”.
 I often do this for hours.
 Through this meditation, I practice feeling my existence, and it also inspires me to speak the truth from my heart.

 We need to ask on a daily basis, who are these people who sit at the “Round Table”, and who attempt to restrict the expression of your heart?
 Who are these people who imprison the words of our brothers and sisters?
-I don’t think anyone can give you a name, for they are nameless.
+I don’t think anyone can give a name, for they are nameless.

 So, from my heart, I will ask: “Why do we allow it?”